retiredbatmanforsale/lexai-fellowship/README.md

 If this helped you, consider starring ⭐ the repo.
 Fork it, remix it, or contribute your own notebooks as part of the next cohort.

-Let’s bring ML literacy to everyone.
+Let's bring ML literacy to everyone.